FAQ for Parents of Cunha Students

 Q: The Cunha Parent & Student Handbook is so long.
 Are there certain rules that are more important than others?

-2. Gum is never allowed on campus.
+2. Gum: Gum is not permitted on campus.

-5. Bullying is not tolerated., be kind!
+5. Bullying: Bullying is not tolerated; kindness prevails.

 Q: Is it true that students also need to follow school rules on their way to and from school?